Bathsheba (Gentileschi): Subject

 The painting depicts the precise moment that David spots Bathsheba (David is the tiny figure at the top left of the picture).
-However, the focus of the painting is entirely on the calm Bathsheba as she attended on by her servants.
+However, the focus of the painting is entirely on the calm Bathsheba as she attended by her servants.

 Interpretation

 There is general agreement that this painting is in Gentileschi's latter style, when she was living in Naples and more influenced by the Bolognese classicist school than by the Caravaggist paintings of her earlier career.
-An eighteenth-century biographer went as far to make an explicit link of the style to that of the Bolognese painter Guido Reni.
-Some art historians have been positive about the painting - Keith Christiansen says it "demonstrates the sophisticated construction of one of Artemisia's most accomplished works".
+An eighteenth-century biographer went as far as to make an explicit link between Gentileschi's style and that of the Bolognese painter Guido Reni.
+Some art historians have been positive about the painting: Keith Christiansen says it "demonstrates the sophisticated construction of one of Artemisia's most accomplished works".
 Letizia Treves writes that "Artemisia successfully met the challenge of composing a large scene with multiple in figures in different planes, producing one of the most accomplished works of her maturity."
-However, Jesse Locker (who dates the painting to the 1640s rather than 1630s) says that the Bathsheba is one of her latter paintings "that to modern eyes appear anodyne, excessively finished."
+However, Jesse Locker (who dates the painting to the 1640s rather than 1630s) says that the Bathsheba is one of her later paintings "that to modern eyes appear anodyne, excessively finished."
+Another interpretation, written by R. Ward Bissell, proposes that Gentileschi’s first representation of Bathsheba critiques the nature and values of the aristocrats: “she had not yet introduced the aristocratic superficiality of her later versions of the theme, and in the manner in which Bathsheba grips the chair and looks past the maid who offers the jewels there is a psychological strength which they lack.”

 Condition of painting

 The painting has been restored two times, in 1979 and again in 1996, repairing three tears in the canvas.
 The quality of the paintwork still reflects the passage of time, however.
-The colours of some of the figures are flattened and there is much abrasion in the landscape parts of the image.
+The colors of some of the figures are flattened and there is much abrasion in the landscape parts of the image.